Ji Ling: In historical records

 In late 196, Yuan Shu sent Ji Ling to lead 30,000 troops to attack a rival warlord Liu Bei.
 When Liu Bei requested aid from another warlord Lü Bu, Lü's subordinates said, "General, you've been wanting to kill Liu Bei.
 Now you can make use of Yuan Shu to help you kill him."
 Lü Bu replied, "No. If Yuan Shu eliminates Liu Bei, he'll be able to build a network with the warlords in the north and I'll end up being encircled by them."
 He then sent 1,000 foot soldiers and 200 riders to help Liu Bei.
 Ji Ling withdrew his forces and did not dare to make any move when he heard of Lü Bu's approach.

 Lü Bu set up a camp one li southwest of Xiaopei (小沛; present-day Pei County, Jiangsu) and invited Ji Ling to his camp.
 Ji Ling also hosted a feast in his camp and invited Lü Bu to attend.
 Lü Bu went there and brought Liu Bei along with him.
 He told Ji Ling, "Xuande (Liu Bei) is my younger brother.
 I heard that he was trapped by you gentlemen, so I came here to help him.
 I don't enjoy getting into conflicts, but I enjoy helping others resolve conflicts."
 He then had a ji erected at the gate of the camp, and said, "Gentlemen, watch me fire an arrow at the lower part of the curved blade on the ji.
 If I hit it in one shot, all of you must withdraw your forces and leave.
 If I don't, you can remain here and prepare for battle."
 He then raised his bow and fired an arrow at the ji, hitting exactly the lower part of the curved blade.
 Everyone present at the scene was shocked.
 They said, "General, you possess godlike skill!"
 The following day, they threw another party and then withdrew their forces.
+This is the sole mention of Ji Ling in historical records.